By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this guide covering Tenerife south airport accident claims.

 - You can prove that a duty of care was owed to you which was breached

-If you feel that your injury/illness meets the criteria detailed above, you may have valid grounds to sue for compensation.
-If you are unsure whether or not your claim could be valid, our advisers can evaluate your circumstances by offering a no obligation consultation free of charge.
+If you feel that your injury/illness meets the criteria detailed above, you may have valid grounds to make Tenerife south airport accident claims and sue for compensation.
+If you are unsure whether or not your claim could be valid, our advisers can evaluate your circumstances by offering a no-obligation consultation free of charge.

 To maintain a reasonable standard of safety in an airport, there are certain precautions and procedures which must be set in place to keep those who use an airport and the facilities as safe as possible.
 There are rules and laws which prohibit specific items from being carried in an aircraft’s hold and in luggage whether it is check-in or taken as carry on baggage.
 The items which are prohibited include the following: